DannielWhatever/dannielwhatever.github.io/_posts/2019-03-23-strategy-pattern.md

 categories: architecture designpatterns
 ---

-*Wena Cabres!
- There was a lot of time that i didnt write about patterns, principles or stuff like that, the last time was about SOLID.
-You can figure out.
-But im recovering from a hangover and i read in my feed something about strategy pattern, so, that was like i know about this, but i dnt even remembered that i used to knew it.
-So... talk is cheap, start walking.*

 #### TL;DR

 "Essentially, the strategy pattern allows us to change the behavior of an algorithm at runtime." (taken from [Baeldung](https://www.baeldung.com/java-strategy-pattern)) .-